Terri Runnels: Return to WWE (2018)

 On January 22, 2018, in the Raw 25 Years special episode, Runnels was honored as part of a segment involving women considered legends that contributed to the company's success, including Maryse, Kelly Kelly, Lilian Garcia, Michelle McCool, Maria Kanellis and the Hall of Famers Torrie Wilson, the Bella Twins, Jacqueline and Trish Stratus.

 In 2021, Runnels was listed by WWE.com as one of the women who made an impact outside the ring.

-Other media
+Other Media

-Runnels has appeared in three WWE video games.
-She made her in-game debut at WWF WrestleMania 2000 and appears in WWF No Mercy and WWE Raw 2.

 During her tenure in the WWF, Runnels appeared on the show The Weakest Link in 2002 as part of a charity show where all the contestants were WWF personalities.
 On the show, she played for the Ronald McDonald House charity, which houses parents of hospitalized children for reduced or no cost.
 Runnels was the fourth contestant voted out of the game.